taocpp/PEGTL/doc/Installing-and-Using.md

 ## Installation Packages

-Installation packages are available from a several package managers.
-Note that some of the listed package sources are not updated regularly.
+Installation packages are available from several package managers.
+Note that some of the listed packages are not updated regularly.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/pegtl.svg)](https://repology.org/metapackage/pegtl)